-Dave went to Ferrum College in 1978 and transferred to Virginia Tech to study Dairy Science, graduating in 1980.
+Dave, a Shenandoah Valley native, grew up on his family’s dairy farm in Bridgewater.
+He attended Ferrum College in 1978 and transferred to Virginia Tech to study Dairy Science, graduating in 1980.
 He went on to graduate from the Virginia Maryland Regional College of Veterinary Medicine in 1984 with a Doctorate in Veterinary Medicine.
-After graduation, he opened Maple Lane Veterinary Clinic.
-When not in the clinic, Dave is a “busy bee” farming and working around his farm.
+He and his wife Ann met at Tech, and after graduation, they opened Maple Lane Veterinary Clinic which is situated on their 225 acre hay-land farm in Weyers Cave.

 For years Dave drove by and admired and old bank barn that stood prominently outside of Harrisonburg.
 When the land it sat on was sold for development, Dave knew the barn would be torn down and its history would be lost.
 This was the beginning of Valley Pike Farm Market.
 Piece by piece, Dave and his team set out to save the barn.
 They deconstructed and rebuilt the barn where it stands today in Weyers Cave as a bustling farm market and event venue.
+The Gardner family opened the Market in 2016 and two of their three children are involved in the day-to-day operations.
 The Market is an ode to Dave’s love for country stores, community gathering places, and Virginia agriculture.

 Daniel Austin, Green Sprig Ag, Rocky Mount, VA